wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 ![](/images/2017/10/yarn-benchmarking.png)

 Yarn offers a lot more besides its fast speed, security, and reliability.
-Check [these](https://yarnpkg.com/en/docs/cli/) commands Yarn offers us.
+Check [these](https://yarnpkg.com/en/docs/cli/) commands Yarn offers.

 Since we were using [bower](( https://bower.io/)) too, our first step was to port all the dependencies and dev-dependencies listed in our `bower.json` file to `package.json`.
 This was a time-consuming task since we had a huge list of packages.
 After successful porting of packages and validating the version numbers with the previous packages, we were all set to switch to Yarn.
-This also helped in having just one file for managing packages.
-We no longer are using bower.
+This also helped in keeping just one file for managing packages.
+We are no longer using bower.
 Even bower's [official site](https://bower.io/) recommends using Yarn and Webpack :)

-### Why switching to Webpack 2
+### Why switch to Webpack 2

 It wasn't an easy task to accomplish since Webpack is a module bundler rather than a task runner.
 We were so accustomed to using task runners along with the old-fashioned `require.js` based module management that it took a good amount of time figuring out how to proceed with our mini-app's new build system.

-Apart from having numerous benefits of using Webpack, the most notable features, especially for our codebase and the build system, were:
+Apart from the numerous benefits of using Webpack, the most notable features, especially for our codebase and the build system, were:

 1. Easy integration with `npm`/`yarn` and seamless handling of multiple module formats.
-We are now using two of its kind, one is `UMD` and the other one is `this` target option (we have such a requirement).
+We now use two of its kind, one is `UMD` and the other one is `this` target option (we have such a requirement).
 2. Single main entry and one single bundled output - exactly what we needed.
-3. Cache bursting(hashing) - Very very easy to implement and get benefitted.
+3. Cache busting(hashing) - Very very easy to implement and get benefitted.
 4. Building different, independent, and standalone modules simultaneously.
 Thanks to [parallel-webpack](https://github.com/trivago/parallel-webpack)!
 5. Using webpack-loaders -
    * [babel-loader](https://github.com/babel/babel-loader) - so that we could start writing `ES6` compatible code even with our `require.js` module management system.